-Lead agency will be Wisconsin Department of Natural Resources in conjunction with Lincoln County Emergency Management.
+Lead agency will be Lincoln County Emergency Management in conjunction with Wisconsin Department of Natural Resources.
 Jurisdictions participating in this action will include Lincoln County, the Cities of Merrill and Tomahawk, and all Towns including corresponding police, fire and EMS departments.